HoldYourWaffle/array.ahk/README.md

 # array.ahk
-## Conversion of JavaScript's Array methods to AutoHotKey
+## Conversion of JavaScript's Array methods to AutoHotkey

 Long-form README and documentation: https://chunjee.github.io/array.ahk

-AutoHotKey lacks built-in iteration helper methods (as of 1.1.33) to perform many of the common array behaviors found in other languages.
-This package ports most of JavaScript's Array object methods to AutoHotKey's Array object.
+AutoHotkey lacks built-in iteration helper methods (as of 1.1.33) to perform many of the common array behaviors found in other languages.
+This package ports most of JavaScript's Array object methods to AutoHotkey's Array object.

 ### Ported Methods
 * concat